PhilippSalvisberg/docker-odb/README.md

 ## Content

-This image contains the following:
+This private image contains the following:

 * Oracle Linux 7.3-1.0.4.el7.x86_64
 * Oracle Database 12.2.0.1 Enterprise Edition software installation
 * Sample schemas HR, OE, PM, IX, SH, BI (master branch as of build time)
 * APEX 5.1.1

-Pull the latest build from [Docker Hub](https://hub.docker.com/r/phsalvisberg/oracle12ee/).

 The purpose of this image is provide all software components to create Oracle database instances including sample schemas and APEX.
 The intended use is for other images such as